5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 macOS locks the optical drive sometimes so that you can't open it with the physical eject button – even if no media is present.
 To fix this you have 2 Options.

-- Option 1: Adding an Eject Button to the Menu bar
+- Option 1: Adding an Eject Button to the Menu Bar
 	- Go to `System > Library > CoreService > Menu Extras` and double-click on `Eject.menu`.
 This adds an Eject Button to the Menu Bar.

-- Option 2: Press and hold the `INS` button (right below the Power Button) until the EJect Icon apperas on the screen.
+- Option 2: Press and hold the `INS` button (right below the Power Button) until the Eject Icon appears on the screen and the CD tray opens.
 </details>

 ## CPU BENCHMARK